MontrealCorpusTools/mfa-models/docs/source/benchmarks/globalphone_transcriptions.md

 # GlobalPhone transcription benchmarks

 MFA has some simple language model training and transcription capabilities in addition to its alignment functionalities.
 The Word Error Rate (WER) and Character Error Rate was calculated over the Buckeye and TIMIT corpora below.
-Note that unlike the [](english_transcriptions.md#english-transcription-benchmarks), these datasets were included in the training data, and hence will not be representative of use on your own datasets.
+Note that unlike the [English transcription benchmarks](english_transcriptions.md), these datasets were included in the training data, and hence will not be representative of use on your own datasets.
 The reason for training on GlobalPhone is that many of the languages here have very little data outside of it, and so sacrificing user's alignment performance for the benefit of cleaner benchmark metrics does not seem worth it to me.

 ## Datasets